Pavan-AIML/DIGITLE_SCHOOL_TASK/readme.md

 <h2>In this senction we will see how can we deploy the model using docker containers(light weight isolated software packages) in AWS service.</h2>

+- Dockerize the file in Dickerization folder with all the dependencies.
+- Create the docker image.
+- Push the image to docker hub.
+- Deploy the app in AWS EC@ free version instance ( In this between many steps are involved.)